greole/ginkgo-wiki/Tutorial-2:-Implement:-Matrices.md

 --------------------------------------------------------

 We will use u(x) = x^3 as a known solution, so for the right hand side we get f(x) = 6x.
 Now, we have to create vectors for the solution and the right hand side and fill them with values.
-We can handle vectors as dense matrices, i.e. create the vectors as an instance of the dense matrix class.
+We can handle vectors as dense matrices, i.e. create the vectors as an instance of the dense matrix class (with the `using vec = gko::matrix::Dense<double>`).
+For example, a single vector is stored as a dense matrix of dimension `n x 1` (n rows and 1 column).
+This allows us to handle systems with multiple right hand sides as well.

 As an initial guess, we will just use a vector filled with zeros.
 For the right hand side, we evaluate f at our discretization points and get the desired values.

 ```c++